College Application Essays: Tell a Story to Answer Prompt 2

 Another student wrote about not getting the star role in a school musical, and what she learned playing a less important role.
 Another failure.

-If you wrote about a phobia or bad habit–that’s a failure (to get over it).
+If you wrote about a phobia or bad habit–that’s a failure (to deal with it or get over it).

 The more I think about it, a failure can be construed as almost any type of problem that you either thought you couldn’t get over or solve or handle.
-If you want to try to write about this prompt, I would suggest you read my Jumpstart Guide.
+If you want to try to write about this prompt, I would suggest you read my Jumpstart Guide or even better, try How to Write a College Application Essay in 3 Steps.

 Just keep in mind all the ways a “failure” can be the same thing as a problem when you read it.
-It will also tell you how to use a story about that problem, in the form of an anecdote, to write your essay.
+Both these posts will also tell you how to use a story about that problem, in the form of an anecdote, to write your essay.

 I also wrote several posts to help you learn how to write your stories, or anecdotes.